 - Your child is having signs of an anaphylactic reaction (usually hives, along with vomiting and/or wheezing or difficulty breathing)

 - Your child is unconscious and cannot be aroused

 - Your child has had a traumatic injury, cannot move arms or legs or complains of severe neck pain

 After Hours Care

 Many common pediatric concerns such as ear pain or sore throat can be discussed and treated symptomatically until the office reopens for normal business hours.
 We hope to help avoid a lengthy ER visit, expensive ER copay, high deductible payment, and treatment by a physician who is unfamiliar with your child and his/her medical issues.

 If you need to reach us for an urgent matter after hours, please call the main number for either office.
 The answering service will either contact a triage nurse to help you or contact the physician on call.
-If you have not received a call back within 30 minutes, please call the answering service again and inform them that you have not yet received a response to your call.
+If you have not received a call back within 1 hour or so, please call the answering service again and inform them that you have not yet received a response to your call.
 Don’t forget to remove Anonymous Caller Rejection, if you have it, by dialing *87.

 If you have a true emergency, call 911 or proceed to the nearest emergency room!